 *Pitches in a piano from A1 to C8

-To memorize the pitch of the notes in a regular clef (term that we will check later), you can remember FACE for the in between liners, or EGBDF for lines (Every good boy does fine).
+To memorize the pitch of the notes in a regular clef (a term that we will check later), you can remember FACE for the in-between liners, or EGBDF for lines (Every good boy does fine).